atlassian/smith/README.md

 Resources that don't have their dependencies READY are not processed.
 Resources that can be created concurrently are created concurrently.
 Full bundle re-processing is triggered by events about the watched resources.
-Smith is watching all supported resource types and reacts to events to determine which bundle should be re-processed.
+Smith is watching all supported resource kinds and reacts to events to determine which bundle should be re-processed.
 This scales better than watching individual resources and much better than polling individual resources.
 Smith controller is built according to [recommendations](https://github.com/kubernetes/community/blob/master/contributors/devel/controllers.md) and following the same behaviour, semantics and code "style" as native Kubernetes controllers as closely as possible.